Urkondapeta: Places of interest

-In this village there is a temple called Sri Abhayaanjaneya Swamy temple.
+In this village there is a temple called Sri Abhayaanjaneya Swamy Temple.

 Every Saturday, many pilgrims visit this temple from surrounding areas.

 In the month of January or February there are fairs in the village.

-Devaalayam (Sri Abhayaanjaneya Swamy temple)
+Devaalayam (Sri Abhayaanjaneya Swamy Temple)

 About temple every Saturday pilgrims come there.
 Peaceful and nice place for visiting.
-Every year they celebrate Annual Celebrations here (JATHARA)Many pilgrims visit at the time.
+Every year they celebrate Annual Celebrations here (JATHARA) Many pilgrims visit at that time.

 Transportation

 It has two routes from Kalwakurthy: